Alversund

 The Alversund Bridge spans the Alverstraumen strait between Alversund and the village area of Alverstraumen located on the southern tip of the island of Radøy, creating a vital connection between Radøy and the mainland.
-In Alversund there is a primary school counting 400 pupils.
+In Alversund there is a primary school with about 400 pupils.
 Alversund Church (Alversund kyrkje) dates from 1879 and it is located in the village, along the main road.
 It was built of wood and has 200 seats.

+History

-The village was historically the administrative centre of the old municipality of Alversund which existed from 1885 until 1964.
+The village was the administrative centre of the old Alversund Municipality which existed from 1885 until 1964.

 Among other things one will find Den Gamle Bokstova, a book café where a small group of people meets 6-8 times a year to discuss literature.
 The building dates from the 16th century and is a former bank, library, and community house.

 Name

 The municipality (originally the parish) is named after the old Alver farm (Old Norse: Alviðra) since the first church was built there.
 The meaning of the name is "all weather" (meaning "weather from all directions" - describing a farm with an exposed and unsheltered site).
 The last element is sund which means "sound" or "strait", referring to Alverstraumen strait.